How Education Amplifies Social Impact: A Framework for Sustainable Change

 By Simon Doble

 But it was getting nowhere.
 Talking to all these people, experts in the humanitarian field, I had to explain again and again what energy poverty was.
 Most didn’t have a clue.
-It was there I figured we must approach it from a different angle.

-Education was going to amplify our impact.
+And education was going to become a key tool to amplify our impact.

 Raising a Community of Change: Building STEM Literacy for Energy Solutions